-Motlow State Community College is committed to meeting the needs of qualified students with disabilities by providing equal access to educational opportunities, programs, and activities in the most integrated setting discrimination against qualified persons with disabilities.
+Motlow State Community College is committed to meeting the needs of qualified students with disabilities by providing equal access to educational opportunities, programs, and activities in the most integrated setting appropriate.

-This commitment is consistent with the College's obligations under Section 504 of the Rehabilitation Act of appropriate.
-1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA).
-Together, these laws prohibit
+This commitment is consistent with the College's obligations under Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA).
+Together, these laws prohibit discrimination against qualified persons with disabilities.